Embodied cognition: Controversy

 Research on embodied cognition is extremely broad, covering a wide range of concepts.
 Methods to study how human cognition is embodied vary from experiment to experiment based on the operational definition used by researchers.
 The evidence supporting embodiment abounds within the different sciences, yet the interpretation of results and their significance are still disputed and researchers continue looking for appropriate ways to study and explain embodied cognition.

+Interbrain neuroscience research in adults and growing evidence of goal-directed behavior in fetuses raise doubts regarding independence and self-sufficiency of the embodied cognition position.
+Indeed, there are severe concerns about this viewpoint as the only possible way to explain cognitive development in organisms at an early stage; it seems that the complex process of emerging cognition requires complementary views.

+Binding problem

+The binding problem is the viewpoint on how organisms at the simple reflexes stage of development overcome the threshold of the environmental chaos of sensory stimuli.
+Using mathematical tools of communication theory, it shows the insuperable high threshold of the cacophony of environmental stimuli (the stimuli noise) for young organisms at the onset of life.
+While young organisms need to combine objects, backgrounds, and abstract or emotional features into a single experience to build a surrounding reality, they cannot independently distinguish relevant sensory stimuli.
+Even the embodied dynamical system approach cannot get around the cue to noise problem.
+This ability requires categorizing the environment into objects that come into being through (and only after) perception and intentionality.
+Embodied cognition position does not solve this problem.

 Research with preverbal infants

 Researchers have suggested that pre-verbal infants may be considered an ideal and naturalistic case for studying embodied cognition, especially embodied social cognition since they utilise symbols less than adults do.
 Some researchers have criticised this notion since it may be impossible to know which stage of a preverbal infant is supposed to be the "ideal model" for embodied social cognition, as infant cognition changes dramatically throughout the preverbal period.
 A 9-month-old has reached a different developmental stage than a 2-month-old.

 Another major issue is whether or not a particular ability reflects an embodied mode of processing.
 Looking-time, for example, is said to likely be a better measure of embodied cognition than reaching because infants that age lack certain fine motor skills.
 Infants may first develop a passive mode of embodied cognition before they develop the active mode involving fine motor movements.
 Researchers have described how this is problematic in that there is no apparent reason to suppose that the abilities described through looking-time paradigm reflect embodied processing.
 For the distinction between embodied and symbolic modes of processing to be useful in generating testable experimental hypotheses, it must be clear what sort of evidence could, at least in principle, allow a researcher to determine whether or not any particular ability is embodied.